ambermitt/PythonBugs/README.txt

 When the main() from this file is run, it should successfully output just the underlying board for a game of minesweeper.

-SAMPLE OUTPUT (mine locations will be randomized):
+Sample output (mine locations will be randomized):
 1 X 2 X 1 0 0 0 1 1 2 X 1 0 0 0 0 0 0 0
 1 2 3 2 1 0 0 1 2 X 2 1 1 0 0 0 0 0 1 1
 2 3 X 1 0 0 0 1 X 2 1 0 1 1 1 0 0 0 1 X